jae1911/BlockX/README.md

 It is made to prevent meshes, textures and any other kind of content from loading.

+> WARNING: THIS CAN AND WILL BREAK MAPS, SYSTEMS AND AVATARS DEPENDING ON WHAT IS BLOCKED

 ## How does it work?

 /// TODO